AdrianSaizdePedro/BSPWM-Parrot/kitty/share/doc/kitty/html/_sources/kittens/ssh.rst.txt

 .. code-block:: sh

-   kitty +kitten ssh --kitten interpreter=python servername
+   kitten ssh --kitten interpreter=python servername

 The :code:`--kitten` argument can be specified multiple times, with directives from :file:`ssh.conf`.
-These are merged with :file:`ssh.conf` as if they were appended to the end of that file.
+These override the final options used for the matched host, as if they had been appended to the end of the matching section for that host in :file:`ssh.conf`.
 They apply only to the host being SSHed to by this invocation, so any :opt:`hostname <kitten-ssh.hostname>` directives are ignored.

 .. warning::